The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/6-react-project.md

 * **API contract** (all endpoints, request details, response details)
 * **MVP user stories** ("a user can…")

-Your "Day 1" version of this documentation can be rough.
-You are expected to update them as your project evolves.
+Your Days 1–2 version of this documentation can be rough.
+You are expected to update it as your project evolves.

 By the time you submit, you must also include **setup instructions** (how to create the database, seed it, and start both servers) and a **roadmap** with future stretch features that you plan on implementing.